rlpatt/COVID-19-and-Climate-Change/README.md

     + Add the split-windowed data frames to your local directory (see `gas_temp_wrangle.r` for more details)

 All objects can be called from any other script following the exectuion of `setup.r`.
 Refer to the variable names in `setup.r` for your specific use.

+## Plotting notebooks
+Some plotting notebooks are available for viewing in the "Reports" folder.
+These notebooks include figures used in the final report as well as some basic discussion of methods and interpretations.
+To run these interactive notebooks, ensure that when launching the `.Rmd` file, the `setup.RData` file is in the same directory as the notebook.
+This `.RData` file is loaded by the notebook, and allows for simplification of the notebook at the source level.
+Some plots are freely interactive, as is the nearest neighbor table at the end of the `temp_plots.Rmd` file.